Understanding Neurodivergence and Multiple Disadvantage

 It is a shared initiative delivered in partnership with the Nottingham City SMD Partnership working closely with colleagues from Nottingham Changing Futures and Framework.

-We do not record these sessions however we do provide access to slide materials and content shared in our meetings.
+We aim to record these sessions as well as provide access to slide materials and content shared in our meetings.
 Resources from past events are available via this webpage.

 Have expertise to share?